min2ha/ukwa-site/content/target/48189/index.en.md

   "subject": "Brexit"
 }

-# BBC News:  Nicola Sturgeon warns PM she is not bluffing on indyref2

 Nicola Sturgeon warned Theresa May that she is not "bluffing" on the promise of a second independence referendum if Scotland is "driven off a hard Brexit cliff".